mintary/comp-250-prep/Session3.md

 1. What is the maximum integer you can have in any combination?
 2. Let's say I have this array: `curr = [1], n = 3`, where `curr` represents an array of integers we are building.
 Give me a range of possible options for the next number I add to this array.
 3. What kind of information would our recursive calls like to know?
 Write a method signature to reflect what parameters we should pass.
-4. What should you do if at some recursive step, the sum of `curr` exceeds `n`?
+4. What should you do if at some recursive step, the sum of `curr` would exceed `n`?
 5. What should you do if at some recursive step, the sum of `curr` is equal to `n`?
 6. Draw the recursion tree for this problem, including how `curr` is being modified through successive recursive calls.
 Step through an example call of your method.
 What's the order the recursive calls are called in?

 #### Problem 4: Modified binary search